bclins/bclins.github.io/spring24/cs480/notes.md

 * **Workshop**: [Random Text Generator](Workshops/RandomTextGenerator.pdf)

 Here are some [example source texts](sourceTexts.html) you can use.
 You can also search online for other good examples if you want.
+When you are finished, you should have a program that can generate random nonsense like this:

+> In the beginning when God created the great sea monsters and every winged bird of every kind on earth that bear fruit with the seed in it."
+And it was good.
+And there was morning, the second day.
+And God saw that it was good.
+Then God said, "Let there be lights in the dome and separated the waters that were gathered together he called Night.
+And there was evening and there was morning, the fourth day.
+And God saw that the light Day, and the waters bring forth living creatures of every kind, and everything that has the breath of life, I have given you every plant yielding seed of every kind, and trees of every kind bearing fruit with the seed in it.

 - - -